ikariLain/ikariLain/README.md

 </br>

-🌱 My name is Matheus and I’m currently studying Fullstack .NET at a vocational uninversity
+🌱 My name is Matheus and I’m currently studying Fullstack .NET at a vocational university

 📫 How to reach me **Matheus-torrico@outlook.com**